hegigj/dynamic-form/README.md

   Order can contain:

-    // You can import this class to your project to have access to all Order autosuggestions export declare class FieldOrderModel {
+    // You can import FieldOrderModel class to your project to have access to all Order autosuggestions export declare class FieldOrderModel {
         [key: string]: OrderConfigs;
     }